microsoft/TypeScript-Handbook/pages/Advanced Types.md

 ## Special string type guards

 Another use-case for type guards is special string type guards.
-For instance, strings that represent an ip address, email address, phone number, etc. When these strings come from a user (via a web-form, external source, etc.), they need to be validated.
-You want to ensure validation happens consistently through your code, without having to do the (possibly very expensive) validation every time the data is being used.
+For instance, strings that represent an ip address, email address, phone number, etc.
+When these strings come from an external source they need to be validated.
+Validation needs to be consistent in the various places where the data is used and it can be very resource expensive.

 Consider the following snippet:

 ```ts
 function sendEmail(address: EmailAddress) {